Semiramis: In later traditions

+Isaac Newton placed her as living 166 years before Nitocris of Babylon, (this is the year 760 B.C) as he viewed this as lining up with Herodotus's statement of "five generations".

 Semiramis appears in the private revelation of Anne Catherine Emmerich entitled Life of Jesus Christ and Biblical Revelations.
 She is said to be "...the offspring of demoniacs, apt at everything save the working out of her salvation."
 She is described as tall, powerful, mighty, inconceivably bold, fierce, shameless and [she] carried out with astonishing assurance whatever the Evil One had showed [her] in visions.
 Semiramis is also described as an oppressor and "dissolute", looked upon as goddess of the chase by her nation.
 Emmerich relates: "...Semiramis I saw upon a lofty mountain surrounded by all the kingdoms and treasures of the world, as if Satan were showing them to her, giving them to her."
 She is later described as a contemporary of Job and is seen hunting the Behemoth and planning the first pyramid.